argodev/learn/books/openacc_programmers/Chapter_06/readme.md

 ![TimeElapsed](thermotables/scale.png)

+As you can tell, the performance is much as would be expected... right arount 10^4 data points, the optimized GPU implementation really starts to shine above all other options.

 ### Data-Dependent Optimizations

 Finally, he walks through testing the code with different data sizes and shows that there are clear benefits to running on the device once the data set grows beyond a certain size, but performance is degraded below that point.
 He uses this as a discussion point for using an `if` clause to only parallelize when the input data is beyond a certain scale.
+From our data collected above, it looks like 10^4 would be a good threshold.

 [<< Previous](../Chapter_05/readme.md)
 |